robashton/blog/input/pages/Purerl updates - Typed routes in Stetson/content.markdown

 *On the server*

-Rather than try and make this stuff optional in Stetson, we decided to just lump it in as code code - why would you choose strings with more strings and hand waving when you've got types at your disposal?
+Rather than try and make this stuff optional in Stetson, we decided to just lump it in as core code - why would you choose strings with more strings and hand waving when you've got types at your disposal?
 We're not Javascript programmers after all - this means that these routes are accepted as a first class citizen in this world.

 ```haskell